The central institution of the EMU is the European Central Bank (ECB).

 Remember, the Euro system decision making process = the executive board of the ECB (president, vice-president and four directors) + the governing council (governors of the 18 national central banks).

 It is assumed that national central bank governors act in the Euro-wide system interest.
+But do they?
+Does the Dutch Central Bank think in terms of what’s in the interest of the euro area, or what’s in the interest of the Netherlands?

 Perhaps the most peculiar feature of the Euro system is that the responsibility for banking regulation and supervision was kept firmly in the hands of nation-states.